lmcinnes/umap/doc/transform.rst

 Just for fun we can run the same experiments, but this time reduce to ten dimensions (where we can no longer visualise).
 In practice this will have little gain in this case -- for the digits dataset two dimensions is plenty for UMAP and more dimensions won't help.
-On the other had for more complex datasets where more dimensions may allow for a much more faithful embedding it is worth noting that we are not restricted to only two dimension.
+On the other hand for more complex datasets where more dimensions may allow for a much more faithful embedding it is worth noting that we are not restricted to only two dimension.